 Danes hated it at the time, but that major reform did her no harm.
 In reality, her party's fortunes soared and polled 9.5% in elections a few months later.

 Borgen writer Adam Price once attended a party convention and has since spoken of Ms Vestager as the woman who inspired the character of Birgitte Nyborg, the leader of a small party, the Moderates, propelled to the post of prime minister.

 In the series, Nyborg's marriage fails as she tries to juggle the demands of running a minority government with keeping a family going.

 Ms Vestager, in contrast, appears unfazed.
-Her whole family moved to Brussels, apart from one daughter who stayed in Copenhagen to study.
+Her family moved to Brussels, while one daughter stayed in Copenhagen to study.

 - Made chair of her party at the age of 21